Cash-strapped Greece repays first part of IMF loan due in March

 In the letter to the Eurogroup, Greek Finance Minister Yanis Varoufakis says Athens aims to save 200 million euros by cuts in public-sector spending, offseting an estimated 200 million-euro cost to tackle what it calls the country's "humanitarian crisis."

-It also aims to collect 500 million euros in extra revenues annually from new gaming licences and taxing online gaming operators.
+It also aims to collect 500 million euros in extra revenues annually from new gaming licenses and taxing online gaming operators.

 "The letter says that it is necessary to immediately commence discussions between Greece and its lenders, in order for the specific reforms to constitute a first batch of reforms ahead of the completion of an agreement in April," the official said.